missioncommand/mil-sym-js/README.md

 Build
 --------------
-This project builds with Ant resulting in two JavaScript files
+This project builds with Ant resulting in two JavaScript files.
+One has all of the JS code combined into one file.
+The other is a minified version of the first file. (i.e. sm-bc.js & sm-bc.min.js)

 Open a command prompt to the root folder of the repository on your local machine and enter:
 ```sh